Ribose

+Ribose is a simple sugar and carbohydrate with molecular formula C_{5}H_{10}O_{5} and the linear-form composition H−(C=O)−(CHOH)_{4}−H. The naturally occurring form, -ribose, is a component of the ribonucleotides from which RNA is built, and is thus necessary for the coding, decoding, regulation and expression of genes.
+It has a structural analog, deoxyribose, which is a similarly essential component of DNA.

+German chemists Emil Fischer and Oscar Piloty first prepared -ribose, an unnatural sugar, in 1891.
+In 1909, American chemists Phoebus Levene and Walter Jacobs recognised that -ribose was the enantiomer of -ribose and a natural product, being an essential component of nucleic acids.

+Overview

-Ribose is a simple sugar and carbohydrate with molecular formula C_{5}H_{10}O_{5} and the linear-form composition H−(C=O)−(CHOH)_{4}−H. The naturally occurring form, -ribose, is a component of the ribonucleotides from which RNA is built, and so this compound is necessary for coding, decoding, regulation and expression of genes.
-It has a structural analog, deoxyribose, which is a similarly essential component of DNA. -ribose is an unnatural sugar that was first prepared by Emil Fischer and Oscar Piloty in 1891.
-It was not until 1909 that Phoebus Levene and Walter Jacobs recognised that -ribose was a natural product, the enantiomer of Fischer and Piloty's product, and an essential component of nucleic acids.
-Fischer chose the name "ribose" as it is a partial rearrangement of the name of another sugar, arabinose, of which ribose is an epimer at the 2' carbon; both names also relate to gum arabic, from which arabinose was first isolated and from which they prepared -ribose.
+Ribose is a simple sugar and carbohydrate with molecular formula C_{5}H_{10}O_{5} and the linear-form composition H−(C=O)−(CHOH)_{4}−H. The naturally occurring form, -ribose, is a component of the ribonucleotides from which RNA is built, and is thus necessary for the coding, decoding, regulation and expression of genes.
+It has a structural analog, deoxyribose, which is a similarly essential component of DNA.